 In order to support better outcomes for children and youth with disabilities, coordination of providers and resources leads to more comprehensive and effective interventions across home, school and community.
 The Minnesota System of Interagency Coordinating (MnSIC) -- which involves the Minnesota Departments of Human Services, Health, Education, Corrections, Employment and Economic Development, Commerce, and Human Rights --provides information and resources to anyone involved with the design and implementation of an interagency coordinated system for improving and delivering these services.

-NECTAC is an important resource
+ECTA is an important resource

 Part B and C coordinators, social workers, technical assistance providers and others who work with young children with disabilities may be interested in discussion groups, publications, webinars, and conference calls regarding the latest news in Part C and Part B services.
-Professionals working with children with special needs all over the United States can refer to National Early Childhood Technical Assistance Center NECTAC for some of this information, which is supported by the U.S. Department of Education.
+Professionals working with children with special needs all over the United States can refer to Early Childhood Technical Assistance Center ECTA for some of this information, which is supported by the U.S. Department of Education.

 What is IDEA?